Bhairav (raga): Behaviour

 The performance for this raga is solemnly serious.
 The raga comes across as a musical entity with mood of meditation, philosophical depth, and emotional richness.

 Samay (time)

 Bhairav is an early morning (pratham prahar) raag.

 Seasonality

 Bhairav is one of few ragas that can be sung in any season.

 Rasa

 Bhairav is typically performed with a peaceful, serious, and serene mood.
+In classical Hindustani language, its rasa is "Shaant aur Gambhir".

 Film songs

 Bhairav is a popular raga for film songs.
 Here are some film songs based on Bhairav: